Leadership and Staff

 GRETHE BARRETT HOLBY — Executive & Artistic Director

-A driving force in new American opera for over 25 years, Grethe Barrett Holby has directly worked with such figures as Leonard Bernstein, Plácido Domingo, and Lou Reed, among others.
-She works in multiple artistic dimensions.
-Her background and skills in theatre and storytelling, dance and movement, and architecture and visual design combine to compelling results in every one of her artistic endeavors.
+A driving force in new American opera for over 30 years, Grethe Barrett Holby has directly worked with such figures as Leonard Bernstein, Plácido Domingo, and Lou Reed, among others.
+She works in multiple artistic dimensions, and her background and skills in theatre and storytelling, dance and movement, and architecture and visual design combine to compelling results in every one of her artistic endeavors.

 Holby is a visionary.
-She launched the groundbreaking organizations American Opera Projects in 1988, which she led for 13 years, and Ardea Arts / Family Opera Initiative in 1995, and Ardea Arts in 2006, both of which she continues to lead.
+She launched the groundbreaking organizations American Opera Projects in 1988, which she led for 13 years, Family Opera Initiative in 1995, and Ardea Arts in 2006, both of which she continues to lead.
 With these initiatives, Holby has changed the way the general public views opera, by engaging new audiences of all ages to the art form, often in unexpected settings.
 Holby is an originating cast member of Robert Wilson and Philip Glass’s Einstein on the Beach, touring Europe and finishing with two performances at the Metropolitan Opera House.

 Holby’s second current project The Three Astronauts is a space opera based on a picture book by Umberto Eco and Eugenio Carmi, with music and libretto by a team of international composers and writers from the United States, China, and Russia.
 Preview presentations of The Three Astronauts have been performed at the International Symposium for Personal & Commercial Spaceflight (ISPCS) and the Rio Grande Theatre, both in Santa Fe, New Mexico, and at LaGuardia Arts High School in New York City, and premiere planned to coincide with the 50th anniversary of the Apollo space program that landed the first human on the Moon.

 Holby earned a Master of Architecture degree and a B.S. in Architecture with a concentration in Aero-Astronautical Engineering, both from the Massachusetts Institute of Technology.
 Her thesis was in Theater Design.
 She also cross-registered and studied set design at Harvard University.
 On Broadway during her time in college, she was the assistant designer for Treemonisha.
 She has participated on panels for OPERA America, Kennedy Center, Beijing Modern Music Festival, Bryn Mawr College, and Pratt University, among others, and has given master classes at MIT and Boston University.
-Holby lives in New York City with her husband, Vogue photographer Arthur Elgort.
-They have three children, photographer Sophie Elgort, filmmaker Warren Elgort and movie star & musician Ansel Elgort.
+Holby lives in New York City with her husband, legendary Vogue photographer Arthur Elgort.
+They have three children, photographer Sophie Elgort, filmmaker Warren Elgort, and movie star & musician Ansel Elgort.